Menu

 Key points – How to let go of a lifelong dream

-• To assuage the pain of letting go of a dream, be realistic about what you’re giving up – even if you succeeded, it was unlikely to be the romanticised version you pictured.
+3. Be realistic about what you just gave up.
+To assuage the pain of letting go of a dream, remember that many of our dreams are romanticised – even if you succeeded, the reality was unlikely to be the fantasy version you pictured.

 Learn more